 All applicants for McGill aid must apply for maximum government aid or other assistance for which they are eligible.
 For Quebec students, please consult on-line Aide financiere aux etudes (Student Aid) at www.afe.gouv.qc.ca.

 The Laird Hall Residence has capacity for more than 250 students.
 It accommodates undergraduate, graduate and Farm Management and Technology Program students on the Macdonald Campus.
+Students under the age of 22 are guaranteed a place in residence if they complete their questionnaire and pay the deposit by the June deadline.
 Students living in Laird Hall enjoy comfortable lounge facilities, upgraded safety features, and other amenities to help make their residence life a complete and meaningful part of their studies on the Macdonald Campus.
 The Macdonald Campus Residence operation does not offer a meal plan but students can prepare their own meals in the residence.
 Meals on campus are paid cash and may be obtained from the Link café found between the Macdonald Stewart building and the Barton library.
 The Link café is open for breakfast and lunch only, 5 days per week, exclusive of week-ends and holidays designated by the University.

 Application for Residence Accomodation